AdobeDocs/livefyre.en/help/using/c-settings-other/c-translation-sets/t-delete-a-translation-set.md

 ---
 description: Delete a translation set at any time by clicking on the trash can icon next to the translation set you want to delete.
-seo-description: Delete a translation set at any time by clicking on the trash can icon next to the translation set you want to delete.
-seo-title: Delete a Translation Set
-solution: Experience Manager
 title: Delete a Translation Set
-uuid: 8a098100-e51e-4554-83b8-a91fdb204a49
 exl-id: 0d3267ed-b359-45eb-86a4-d44fc9b9ed5b
 ---
 # Delete a Translation Set{#delete-a-translation-set}